KrupalWarale/Free-Quick-response-gemini-terminal-bot/README.md

 </div>

 🛠️ Troubleshooting
-selenium_logs.txt: Contains logs from Selenium for debugging.
+- `selenium_logs.txt`: Contains logs from Selenium for debugging.

-page_source.html & screenshot.png: Generated if a response isn't captured, showing the page’s HTML source and a screenshot for troubleshooting.
+- `page_source.html` & `screenshot.png`: Generated if a response isn't captured, showing the page’s HTML source and a screenshot for troubleshooting.

-Element Not Found/Clickable: The Gemini UI may change, causing CSS selectors/XPaths to break.
-Update them in geminiBot.py or geminiColab.py (e.g., div.ql-editor, button[aria-label="Send"]).
+- Element Not Found/Clickable: The Gemini UI may change, causing CSS selectors/XPaths to break.
+Update them in `geminiBot.py` or `geminiColab.py` (e.g., `div.ql-editor`, `button[aria-label="Send"]`).